jackshady101/app-privacy-policy/privacy_policy.md

 We want to inform you that whenever you use our Service, in a case of an error in the app, we collect data and information (through third-party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing our Service, the time and date of your use of the Service, and other statistics.

+1. Data

-1. ​This Privacy Policy explains how JS Tuners ("we", "us", or "our") handles user information for the Ludo mobile application.
+​This Privacy Policy explains how JS Tuners ("we", "us", or "our") handles user information for the Ludo mobile application.
 We are committed to protecting your privacy and ensuring transparency in how we collect and use your data.

 ​2.
 Data We Collect